Mage-Control-Systems-Ltd/KiABOM/_sources/installation.rst.txt

 3. Place this executable somewhere where your system can find it so that it is accessible in every directory.

+4. Place your `config.yml` next to the executable.

 macOS
 ^^^^^
 KiABOM has not been tested on macOS but it believed that the Linux instructions should be very similar and familiar to macOS users.